 The primary tool used to incorporate "green" concepts into homes built by BAIHP partners is the Florida Green Home Designation Standard, developed and maintained by the Florida Green Building Coalition, Inc. with significant support and technical assistance from BAIHP staff.
-Several BAIHP partner builders have constructed homes that have achieved the designation including Fallman Design and Construction, Pruett Builders, the City of Orlando, and WCI Communities.
-Each of these builders constructed at least one certified home as a model or showcase to educate the public about the benefits of green construction.
+Select BAIHP partner builders have constructed homes that have achieved the designation in this budget period including G.W.
+Robinson and WCI Communities.
+Since the inception of this standard, WCI Communities has constructed over 100 homes that meet this standard, including two showcase homes to educate the public about the benefits of green construction.
+In addition, the Palm Harbor Homes Showhouse and the Not So Big Showhouse for the 2005 IBS (DOES were each certified under this program.
 In all homes, BAIHP staff assisted with outreach, implementation, and certification.
 The standard has been incorporated in affordable homes, with several achieving the designation.